mirageglobe/zip-zenifyvagrant/README.md

 To start:

-> $bash run.sh
+> $bash vagrant.run.sh

 If you update the vmbootstrap.sh file, you can refresh the vagrantvm by:

-> $bash refresh.sh
+> $bash vagrant.refresh.sh

 TODO
 ===================

-- copy and sync mysql login data - http://serverfault.com/questions/103412/how-to-change-my-mysql-root-password-back-to-empty/103423#103423
+- [done] copy and sync mysql login data - http://serverfault.com/questions/103412/how-to-change-my-mysql-root-password-back-to-empty/103423#103423
-- copy and install wordpress
+- [done] copy and install wordpress
 - copy and install wordpress cli
-- sync the folder from host to guest
+- [done] sync the folder from host to guest